 In the Carolinas, true costs for custom luxury home builds typically start around $700–$1000+ per square foot.
 Costs vary with finishes, architectural design, materials, and craftsmanship, and topography makes a big difference.

-All told, luxury homes start around $2 million, with costs rising as design ambitions, bespoke finishes, inflation, and extraordinary settings take shape.
+All told, luxury homes start around $2.5 to $3 million, with costs rising as design ambitions, bespoke finishes, inflation, and extraordinary settings take shape.
 Challenging topography, like mountain builds at higher elevations and lakefront estates, demands complex engineering, difficult site preparation, and specialized materials to handle steep slopes, water, and weather.
-Add in transportation, labor, and premium design features to maximize views, and your luxury property garners a higher price.
+Add in transportation, labor, and premium design features to maximize views, and your luxury property often demands a higher price.

 With Bluestone Construction, building a luxury home is not simply about square footage or finishes; it’s about creating a residence that reflects your lifestyle, values, and family legacy.
 For discerning clients considering a custom estate in Western North Carolina or Upstate South Carolina, one of the first questions is always, “How much does it cost to build a luxury home?”
 The answer depends on many factors, but understanding what keeps costs under control will give you confidence as you begin the process.